katriellucas/lecarde-2/README.md

 `FIXED` - Some issues in Italian text.
 (Aceearly1993)
 `FIXED` - One inconsistency part in French text script.
 (Aceearly1993)
 `CHANGED` - Groups of Control input events are made combined into Global event for optimization.
 (Aceearly1993)
-`FIXED` - Blocked an extremely rare variation of Dual Shock 4 input stuck bug that was missed from previous checks by adding one more rules.
+`FIXED` - Blocked an extremely rare variation of Dual Shock 4 input stuck bug that was missed from previous checks by adding one more rule.
 (Aceearly1993)
 `FIXED` - Re-implemented notes for item pickup events.
 (Aceearly1993)